doocs/leetcode/solution/3200-3299/3242.Design Neighbor Sum Service/README_EN.md

 }

 /**
- * Your neighborSum object will be instantiated and called as such:
+ * Your NeighborSum object will be instantiated and called as such:
  * obj := Constructor(grid);
  * param_1 := obj.AdjacentSum(value);
  * param_2 := obj.DiagonalSum(value);